time-rs/book/src/api/well-known-format-descriptions.md

 If you are expecting a specific output and not just any valid output, you should use a custom format.

+## Mutual agreement

+Some well-known format descriptions require mutual agreement for certain behavior.
+For example, ISO 8601 requires that the year be four digits unless additional digits are mutually agreed upon. `time` inherently has no way to enforce mutual agreement.
+As such, it is assumed to be present.
+If you are using the default configuration, you must ensure that the other party is able to accept the formatted value.

 ## ISO 8601

 The format described in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html).
 It can